lester-burciaga/Javascript_Play/README.md

 [Random Picker](https://github.com/lester-burciaga/Javascript_Projects/tree/master/random-picker)

-A cool random choice picker where you can enter multiple options and then run a random process that will select one of for you.
+A cool random choice picker where you can enter multiple options and then run a random process that will select one for you.

 [User Filter](https://github.com/lester-burciaga/Javascript_Projects/tree/master/user-filter)